tardis-sn/tardis/docs/io/configuration/components/spectrum.rst

                         points: 2000
                         interpolate_shells: 100

-Since the default method is set to virtual, the following shows a different exampel for editing the virtual method parameters.
+Since the default method is set to virtual, the following shows a different example for editing the virtual method parameters.

 .. code-block:: yaml